-Eltroxin tablets are marketed in the UK by Mercury Pharma, and are used to supplement hormone deficiency in cases of hypothyroidism.
-The active ingredient, levothyroxine sodium, replicates the actions of the thyroxine hormone and returns the body’s metabolism to a normal level.
+Eltroxin tablets are marketed in the UK by Advanz Pharma, and are used to supplement hormone deficiency in cases of hypothyroidism.
+The active ingredient, levothyroxine sodium, replicates the actions of the thyroxine hormone and thereby reduces symptoms associated with an underactive thyroid.
+You can renew your prescription for Eltroxin online from our UK based pharmacy.

 - Simple tablet treatment